 - The email service “spoofs” your email address – that means that to your customer, it appears that the email came from your company email address.

-- When the message is sent, the mail service track how many people it was sent to, how many opened it (the “open rate”) and how many clicked on a link in the email (the “click-through rate”).
+- When the message is sent, the mail service tracks how many people it was sent to, how many opened it (the “open rate”) and how many clicked on a link in the email (the “click-through rate”).
 Then you can see and download a report of all this information.

 How often should a small business send an email?